Asymptotically Optimal Knockoff Statistics via the Masked Likelihood Ratio: Computing MLR statistics

-In a moment, we will briefly describe a few particular modeling choices which performed well in a variety of settings.
-Before doing this, it is important to note that in Gaussian linear models where there is a sparse ``spike-and-slab" prior on the coefficients $\beta$, Algorithm \ref{alg::mlrgibbs} is similar in flavor to the ``Bayesian Variable Selection" (BVS) feature statistic from \cite{mxknockoffs2018}, although there are substantial differences in the Gibbs sampler and some differences in the final estimand.
-Broadly, we see our work as complementary to theirs; however, aside from technical details, a main difference is that \cite{mxknockoffs2018} seemed to argue that the main advantage of BVS was to incorporate accurate prior information.
-In contrast, we argue that a main advantage of MLR statistics is that they are estimating the right \textit{estimand}, and thus MLR statistics can be very powerful even when using mispecified priors (see Section \ref{sec::sims}).
+\begin{remark} In the special case of Gaussian linear models with a sparse prior on the coefficients $\beta$, Algorithm \ref{alg::mlrgibbs} is similar in flavor to the ``Bayesian Variable Selection" (BVS) feature statistic from \cite{mxknockoffs2018}, although there are differences in the Gibbs sampler and the final estimand.
+Broadly, we see our work as complementary to theirs.
+Yet aside from technical details, a main difference is that \cite{mxknockoffs2018} seemed to argue that the advantage of BVS was to incorporate accurate prior information.
+In contrast, we argue that MLR statistics can improve power even without prior information (see Section \ref{sec::sims}) by estimating the right notion of variable importance. \end{remark}